flaviochess/clojure-algorithms/README.md

 ## Important
 It's a study repository for me to learn Clojure.
-Don't use it how reference because I'm still learning the languagem.
+Don't use it how reference because I'm still learning the language.

 Here don't have a project clojure structure, just a few loose files (namespaces).